nurfarez/Customer_Segmentation/README.md

 ![model_result](https://user-images.githubusercontent.com/109565405/180420180-7b4e9564-da45-4443-896e-a6f72f174aa1.PNG)
 ![confusion_matrix_display](https://user-images.githubusercontent.com/109565405/180420221-9c350209-ca49-477c-b234-24a3e4b7155a.png)

-The results of this analysis: The accuracy obtained for this classification model is around 0.9 where about 8285 clients is correctly predicted tends to not deposit money into banks based on some factors such as demographic profile and etc.
+The results of this analysis: The accuracy obtained for this classification model is around 0.9 where about 8285 clients is correctly predicted tends to deposit money into banks .

 ## Credits